Do you have a question about JRI services?

 Here are some concrete examples of things you can say to your children, based on their age:

 - Your child may notice the skin color of a person or toy, "Why is her skin so brown?"
 That can make us feel embarrassed, especially if other adults hear it.
 But it's okay for your child to notice difference--aren't we always asking them what color something is?
 So you can say something like, "Yes, she has darker skin than you do.
 Different people have different skin colors."
 With older children, add, "Humans have something called melanin in their skin, and if you have more of it, your skin is darker.
 We all have different amounts of melanin in our bodies."
 Compare your skin tone to your child's and others in your family.
 Sometimes people in the same family have similar skin tones, and sometimes they have different colored skin.
-If your child has darker skin, affirm for them that their skin is beautiful and that they are just right the way they are.
+Affirm for your child that their skin is beautiful, as are all skin colors, and that they are just right the way they are.

 - Some children will say something about preferring certain toys or friends because of the way they look.
 This can be very upsetting, because you might feel your child has already absorbed some racist ideas.
 But this is common and doesn't mean your child is "a racist."
 Preschool-aged children are learning to categorize things and people, and they often think that like should go with like: all the blocks go on one shelf, all the dolls go on another; therefore, white children go together and brown children go together.
 You can actively counter these ideas by telling your child that anyone can play with anyone, no matter their skin color, and remind them of people they know who look different than they do whom they like.
 Point out that people have different eye and skin colors, people are different heights, some people wear glasses or hearing aids, and none of those things make on person better or worse than any other.
 Try not to have a big reaction, because this will reinforce the idea that race or skin color is taboo and something we shouldn't talk about.